 Most of the above complaints are probably over-the-head of most Canadians.
 On the whole, the cheap price, jumbo proportions and pleasant decor may be worth your consideration if you are in Chinatown East.
 But if you want the real thing, at the fine-ingredient level, than we recommend most the above restaurants instead.

 Pho Peter isn’t technically in Toronto — it is in Brampton, just off of the Hwy 410.
-However, it is such a well-deserved favourite of local Bramptonites, we’d had to include it to get the word out.
+However, it is such a well-deserved favourite of local Bramptonites, so we had to review it due to its popularity.

 The proportions are large-ish yet priced on the lower end, without compromising authenticity or taste.
 As a result, locals love it, and the place can be packed during peak hours.